 PLEASE NOTE: While the PDF above only references images in PowerPoint, the same steps apply for images embedded in Word documents.

-See the Submitting your Documents for an Accessibility Review using Ally video below for guidance.
+See the Submitting your Documents for an Accessibility Review using Ally video below for additional guidance.

 Ally offers a streamlined way for instructional faculty to get help with making their course documents accessible.
 BEFORE seeking help with your documents from ATI staff, please do the following: